-A simple at-home experiment will prove that it is physics and not wine quality that drives this phenomenon.
-Try covering your next glass of wine and see if the legs present dramatically decrease when covered compared to when open.
-Additionally, if you shake a closed bottle of wine, you'll notice that no legs are present within the bottle.
+A simple at-home experiment will prove that it is physics—not wine quality—that drives this phenomenon.
+Try covering your next glass of wine and see if the legs that are present dramatically decrease when covered compared to when the glass is left open to the air.
+You will also notice that no legs are present if you shake a closed bottle of wine.

-Since the bottle is closed, there is no evaporation happening.
-Without evaporation, no legs will occur.
+When wine is not exposed to air, there is no evaporation happening.
+Without evaporation, no legs will form.

 What Do Wine Legs Indicate?

 Wine legs do not provide any indication of the wine's quality.
-The legs are a scientific phenomenon that can indicate some information on the level of alcohol in the wine.
+Instead, the legs are a scientific phenomenon that can provide some information on the level of alcohol in the wine.